madhukard/misc/Questions/README.md

   * A CSS reset is a set of styles you load prior to your other styles, to remove browser built-in styles.
   * If these styles are not "reset", you will see unwanted styles/effects and things breaking.
 Its always recommended to "reset" the browser's styles.

+  * A CSS reset is used to create a baseline set of styles that will display the same across browsers.

 * Describe Floats and how they work.

   * Float is a CSS positioning property.
   * float: Left, Right, None, Inherit
+  * Elements can be floated left or right, elements after the float will then wrap around it (unless the clear property is applied to the element).
   * Aside from the simple example of wrapping text around images, floats can be used to create entire web layouts